omerien/Superhex.io-Scr1pt/Readme.md

 # Superhex.io Scr1pt

-# ❕ License changed to MIT License.
-This affects 1.7.0 and higher versions of the script.

 <b>🔰 This script has the following features:</b>
 * Zoom Hack.
 * Game Quality control (you can change the quality of the game to any value).